Understanding the Available Balance in Your Bank Account

 - Cash buffer: Keeping a cushion in your account can protect you from unexpected expenses and delays.
 A small cash buffer can help you avoid problems if a payment doesn't clear when you think it will, or your bank puts a larger-than-expected hold on your funds.
 If you can't manage a buffer, look into overdraft protection, but only sign up if you’re going to use it as a safety net—don’t make a habit out of paying overdraft fees.
 Use a less expensive overdraft line of credit if possible.

-Consumer Finance.
+Consumer Financial Protection Bureau.
 "How Quickly Can I Get Money After I Deposit a Check Into My Checking Account?
 What Is a Deposit Hold?"
-Accessed March 28, 2020.
+Accessed April 1, 2020.